dsusco/tp.net-armageddon.org/_site/_special_rules/deflector-shield.md

 ---
-id: deflector-shield
-timestamp: 2014-10-10 09:58:29.000000000 -04:00
+timestamp: 2014-10-13 15:09:42.000000000 -04:00
 name: Deflector Shield
 ---
-<p>Tau deflector shields work like an invulnerable save in all respects, except that this invulnerable save is always at 5+.</p>
+Tau deflector shields work like an invulnerable save in all respects, except that this invulnerable save is always at 5+.